onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The matrix is a 2d array where one of the dimensions is the most important problems and the other dimension is the best solutions/proposals - an ordering of problems along with an ordering of prescriptions - and we would be constantly reordering all these arrays - like a global kanban of kanbans
 What if Neo was the one to formalize and construct and align the matrix?
-This is how we jailbreak the simulation - by taking conscious control of it Show your matrix t-shirt
+This is how we jailbreak the simulation - by taking conscious control of it "so you want to escape the matrix? you want out of it? well...
+YOU CANT! but here's what we can do - we can take control of it and change it"
+Show your matrix t-shirt
 What if we applied total ordering to a total ordering?
 We’d get a 2d matrix!
 And we could go many more levels and dimensions deeper!
 As deep and recursive as the societal stack can support!
 One dimension is descriptions of the thing, another is proposals, another is how to even think about this problem and what are the rules of this specific game, etc.
 Fractal gradients - after showing the first 2 dimensions of the matrix (ordered problems and ordered things of relevance & sub-problems) - but wait there's more!
 3rd dimension
+The matrix is full of pointers instead of the actual objects - they're interconnected across vectors a walk through the matrix - the different very important aspects RANKING/SORTING IS SEARCH !!!
+So you want to see the matrix?
+The SYSTEM OF CONTROL?
+THERE IT IS! *show a 2x2 matrix* The hitchhikers guide to society

 the greatest "as a service" - Telos & meaning as a service